Toxic-Whitelgnd/Encryption/README.md

 #download the image files also
 #the Encryption_app.zip file is older version RDBS is used there
 #for this firebase is used
-#u can download the Encryptionv2_app
+#u can download the Encryptionv2_app it is working fine
 #or u  can download the encryption_all_py.zip file that contain all the files make sure run it in proper interpreter